|

 Woodstock, Vermont.
 At 13 he began his botanical collecting in earnest,

-gathering all different types of wood, nuts and seeds.
+different types of wood, nuts and seeds.
 In 1879, his

 family relocated to the San Diego area, where he accompanied his father